 - How to Become a Hacker - ESR

-- Good overview of programmer and open-source philosophy and an ideological guide to getting started.
+- Good overview of open-source philosophy and an ideological guide to getting started.
 Serves as good motivation and provides a clear path of progression.

 - Installing Python/Editor Set-Up - RUCS24 Set-Up